bhavika/raven/README.md

-Spotify Manager
+**Spotify Manager**

 A collection of scripts to manage your Spotify library.

-Currently supporting:
+Features:

-- Following all artists from a CSV file
+- Follow all artists from a CSV file

+To Do:

+- Add a list of songs to your library
+- Create a playlist from a CSV/XSPF file